 Japan's capital and the world's most populous metropolis is an eclectic mix of the traditional and the ultramodern.

-With over nine million people, this bustling city provides students with a high-energy experience and feast for the senses.
+With more than 35 million people, the world’s largest metropolitan area provides students with a high-energy experience and feast for the senses.

 The Pacific Rim’s capital of finance, commerce, retail, and technology, Tokyo is a manic blend of pop-culture and history.
 Tokyo is sometimes called “a city of cities” because it consists of 26 cities located within one metropolitan area—each with its own unique character.